 To unlock your MacBook Pro using this service, do the following:

-- Go to the IMEIdoctor website.
+- You will be sent to the DirectUnlocks website.

 - When prompted, enter the serial number of the MacBook Pro.

 - On the next screen, tick the box to agree to the terms and conditions.

 - You will get a confirmation email saying if the iCloud unlock is possible.
 If it is, they will request the final fee.